YaniUdiani/EigenXCUDATest/README.md

 # EigenXCUDATest
 Eigen currently doesn't work with NVIDIA's CUDA.
-This little project passes raw underlying data from Eigen matrices to cuBLAS, then compares matrix products on CPU vs GPU.
-How to build project on ICER:
+This little project passes raw underlying data from Eigen matrices to cuBLAS, then compares matrix products on the CPU vs GPU.

 # How to build project on MSU's ICER
 ```bash